nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

           Expected: No module will be added.
 Error message indicating wrong flags is shown, together with the correct format for `add` command.

-### Searching for a mapping (rmb to verify test case)
+### Searching for a mapping

 1. Searching for a mapping for a university with mappings to user selected modules.
    1. Prerequisite: Modules must be added to the Selected Module List with the `add` command.
-Run the command `add /mod 234`.
+Run the command `add /mod 1`.
    2. Test case: `searchmap 75`

       Expected: List of potential mappings for the particular university is displayed.